Brazil model accusing Neymar of rape speaks to police again

-RIO DE JANEIRO (AP) — A Brazilian model who accused soccer star Neymar of raping her in a Paris hotel in May has testified to police in Sao Paulo a second time.
+RIO DE JANEIRO (AP) — A Brazilian model who has accused soccer star Neymar of raping her in a Paris hotel testified a second time to police in Sao Paulo on Tuesday, and her lawyer said he may request a face-to-face encounter between the two.

-Najila Trindade arrived Tuesday morning at the police station to continue her deposition with a new lawyer, the fourth to represent her since she filed charges against Neymar on May 31.
+Najila Trindade testified earlier this month to Sao Paulo police and on Tuesday continued her deposition with a new lawyer, the fourth to represent her since she filed charges against Neymar on May 31.

+The attorney, Cosme Araujo, said they “want to find the truth” about what happened in May in Paris.
 Speaking of his client’s emotional state, he said Trindade “doesn’t stop crying.”

+The Brazilian model spent more than seven hours in the Sao Paulo police station and left in a truck surrounded by journalists.
+She did not speak to the media.

+Her lawyer told reporters that if necessary he might ask for a face-to-face encounter between Neymar and his client.

 The AP doesn’t name alleged sexual assault victims unless they make their identities public, which Trindade did in interviews with Brazilian television.

-The player is also being investigated for publishing images of his accuser on social media without her authorization.
+Neymar is also being investigated for publishing images of his accuser on social media without her authorization.